Choosing the right workforce management platform can make or break your day-to-day operations.

 What truly stands out is the Connecteam Pros service.
 For an hourly rate, you’re connected to certified experts for hands-on onboarding and tailored guidance—something I’d recommend if you’re switching from spreadsheets or scaling fast.

-Deputy was also responsive during our tests.
-We submitted 2 tickets and heard back within an hour each time.
+Deputy’s support quality was also impressive during our tests.
+We raised 3 customer support tickets and received helpful responses within an hour every time.
 Live chat begins with a bot, but reaching a real agent is easy.
 The help and learning centers cover common issues well.

 🏆 Who Wins: Connecteam or Deputy?